Effective Elk Hair Caddis Recipe and Tying Instructions

 Using the hackle feather that has been waiting in the rear, palmer close but open wraps forward.
 Capture the feather where the dubbing ends, secure and trim off.

 Select and clean a small hank of elk or deer hair.
-Using the hook gape to measure the amount of hair can help with consistency fly after fly.
-I always start with a little extra hair, as I know the cleaning process will thin out what I inevitably tie in.
+Using the hook gap to measure the amount of hair can help with consistency, fly after fly.
+I begin with a little extra hair.
+This is because the cleaning process will thin out what I inevitably tie in.
 Measure the hair to be just past the length of the shank.
-Transfer this in your hands and clip the hair about a hook eye past this measurement for tie in.
-Make a couple loose wraps before pulling down quickly and firmly.
+Transfer this within your hands and clip the hair about a hook eye past this measurement for tie in.
+Make a couple of loose wraps before pulling down quickly and firmly.

-I will typically either wrap through the hair head or in front of it a couple of times to help keep it from spinning on the hook.
+I will usually wrap through the hair head.
+Sometimes, I wrap in front of it a couple of times.
+This helps keep it from spinning on the hook.
 Adding some sort of head cement or super glue can help add longevity to your fly.

 Recipe: